Cotentin Peninsula: Roman Armorica

 The peninsula formed part of the Roman geographical area of Armorica.
 The town known today as Coutances, capital of the Unelli, a Gaulish tribe, acquired the name of Constantia in 298 during the reign of Roman emperor Constantius Chlorus.
-The base of the peninsula, called in Latin the pagus Constantinus, joined together with the pagus Coriovallensis centred upon Cherbourg to the north, subsequently became known as the Cotentin.
+The base of the peninsula, called in Latin the pagus Constantinus—meaning the "land of Constantius"—, joined with the pagus Coriovallensis centred upon Cherbourg to the north, subsequently became known under the modern French name Cotentin.
 Under the Carolingians it was administered by viscounts drawn successively from members of the Saint-Sauveur family, at their seat Saint-Sauveur on the Douve.

-Medieval history

-King Alan the Great of Brittany (d.
-907) waged war successfully on the Norsemen.
-As a result of his conquests, the Cotentin Peninsula was included theoretically in the territory of the Kingdom of Brittany, after the Treaty of Compiègne (867) with the king of the Franks.
-The kings of Brittany suffered continuing Norse invasions and Norman raids, and Brittany lost the Cotentin Peninsula (and Avranchin nearby) after only 70 years of political domination.

-Meanwhile, Vikings settled on the Cotentin in the ninth and tenth centuries.
+Norse settlement

+After the collapse of Frankish power in the area, the peninsula was heavily settled by Norse settlers from the region of the Irish Sea whose origins were Norwegian.

 There are indications of a whaling industry there dating to the ninth century, possibly introduced by Norsemen.
 They were followed by Anglo-Norse and Anglo-Danish people, who established themselves as farmers.

-The Cotentin became part of Normandy in the early tenth century.
-Many placenames there are derived from the Norse language.
-Examples include La Hague, from hagi ("meadow" or "enclosure"), and La Hougue, from haugr ("hill" or "mound").
+While very little archeological excavations about the Vikings were done in Normandy, many placenames are derived from the Norse language pointing to a constant use of Old Norse during four or five generations in certain parts.
+Coastal features bore Norse names as did the three pagi of Haga, Sarnes and Helganes (as late as 1027).
+The Norwegians may even have set up a þing, an assembly of all free men, whose meeting place may be preserved in the name of Le Tingland, near Jobourg.
+Other examples include La Hague, from hagi ("meadow" or "enclosure"), and La Hougue, from haugr ("hill" or "mound").
 Other names are typical: all those ending with -tot (Quettetot..) from topt "site of a house" (modern -toft), -bec (Bricquebec, Houlbec..) from bekkr "brook", "stream", etc.

+In 867 the king of the Franks Charles the Bald ceded the Cotentin Peninsula to King Alan the Great of Brittany who although he had a successful record of fighting Vikings could not retain control or stop Norwegian.
+Brittany lost the Cotentin Peninsula (and nearby Avranchin) to the Duchy of Normandy in 933.
+There was initially much hostility between the new Danish overlords and the Norwegian settlers in the Cotentin, including a pagan rebellion against Longsword's rule.

+Medieval history

 In 1088 Robert Curthose, Duke of Normandy, enfeoffed the Cotentin to his brother Henry, who later became king of England.
 Henry, as count of the Cotentin, established his first power base there and in the adjoining Avranchin, which lay to the south, beyond the River Thar.

 During the Hundred Years War, King Edward III of England landed in the bay of La Hougue, and then went to the Church of Quettehou in Val de Saire.
 It was there that Edward III knighted his son Edward, the Black Prince.
 A remembrance plaque can be seen next to the altar.